Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Approach

 \subsection{Pre-measurement Stability Checks}

-The machine used for the experiments must be stable before executing the methods and collecting their energy consumption as suggested by Georgiou~\etal{}~\cite{GreenAI}.
-The introduced stability checks ensure low fluctuation in the hardware's energy consumption, thus reducing noise and ensuring accurate measurements by carrying out energy measurement experiments under approximately the same conditions every time.
+The machine used for the experiments must be stable before executing the \api{} calls and collecting their energy consumption as suggested by Georgiou~\etal{}~\cite{GreenAI}.
+The introduced stability checks ensure low fluctuation in the hardware's energy consumption, thus reducing noise and ensuring accurate measurements by conducting energy measurement experiments under approximately the same conditions every time.